The Best Beginner Clarinets As Recommended by 200 Real Band Directors

 2. Leblanc Vito LCL301

 Vito clarinets have been a staple in band rooms and music shops for decades.
-For some of the older teachers I’ve worked with, they’re still the go-to recommendation for students.
+For some of the older teachers I worked with, they’re still one of the go-to recommendations for students.

 Like the Yamaha, Vito clarinets have incredibly tough keys that stay rigid and won’t bend or break so easily.
 They also have a resin body that produces a pleasing wood-like sound that’s easy for beginners to play.